nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

    * Create two relays as "mailhost1" and "mailhost2" for your domain with the same configurations
    * Create a CNAME for "mailhost.domain.tld" for your load balancer, forwarding port 25 to both servers

+     * Optionally, you can use round-robin DNS instead of HAProxy

 Setup Nagios VM
 +++++++++++++++